Christmas traditions: Traditional cuisine

 In Poland, other parts of Eastern Europe, and Scandinavia, fish is often used for the traditional main course, but richer meat such as lamb is increasingly served.
 In Sweden, it is common with a special variety of smörgåsbord, where ham, meatballs, and herring play a prominent role.
 In Germany, France, and Austria, goose and pork are favored.
 Beef, ham, and chicken in various recipes are popular worldwide.
+In Japan, the holiday can be celebrated with the consumption of fried chicken.
 The Maltese traditionally serve Imbuljuta tal-Qastan, a chocolate and chestnuts beverage, after Midnight Mass and throughout the Christmas season.
 Slovenes prepare the traditional Christmas bread potica, bûche de Noël in France, panettone in Italy, and elaborate tarts and cakes.
 Panettone, an Italian type of sweet bread and fruitcake, originally from Milan, Italy, is usually prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe, as well as in South America, Eritrea, Australia, the United States, New Zealand, and Canada.

 The eating of sweets and chocolates has become popular worldwide, and sweeter Christmas delicacies include the German stollen, marzipan cake or candy, and Jamaican rum fruit cake.
 As one of the few fruits traditionally available to northern countries in winter, oranges have been long associated with special Christmas foods.
 Eggnog is a sweetened dairy-based beverage traditionally made with milk, cream, sugar, and whipped eggs (which gives it a frothy texture).
 Spirits such as brandy, rum, or bourbon are often added.
 The finished serving is often garnished with a sprinkling of ground cinnamon or nutmeg.